sudharsanbaskars/FacialEmotionDetection/README.md

 ### Training
 - The Model was trained using Resnet-152 architecture by the transfer learning mechanism.
-- It was trained for 30 epcochs.
+- It was trained for 30 epochs.

 ### Tools Used
 - Python